silverbulletmd/silverbullet/website/Install/Deno Deploy.md

 You can deploy SilverBullet to [Deno Deploy](https://deno.com/deploy) for free, and store your data (space) in an S3 bucket.
+The collaboration feature must be disabled to deploy with Deno Deploy.

 This guide assumes you know how to set up the S3 bucket part and get appropriate IAM keys and secrets to access it.